 He has published on literature, philosophy and theology, with books on C.S.
 Lewis and Robert Louis Stevenson.
 His most recent works include Fantasy, Myth and the Measure of Truth: Tales of Pullman, Lewis, Tolkien, MacDonald and Hoffmann and two volumes of collected essays entitled Death and Fantasy and Fantasy, Art and Life.
 An edition of Robert Louis Stevenson’s Fables and Fairy Tales is forthcoming on Edinburgh University Press.

 He has written for newspapers, appeared on radio, TV and other media to discuss his research.
 He has been invited to advise, consult and comment on numerous fairy tale and fantasy productions, including the Snow White and the Huntsman film (for which he served as “Mythic and Folklore advisor” to Universal Pictures), an adaptation of George MacDonald’s The Light Princess at the National Theatre, and a production of Cendrillon at the Royal Opera House.

 He retired from the University of Chichester in December 2016.
 He died on 8th April 2019.
-Obituaries, notices and tributes can be found at the Guardian, the Times Higher Education, the Folklore journal, The Folklore Society, the University of Chichester, the Chichester Observer and the University of Edinburgh.
+Obituaries, notices and tributes can be found at the Guardian, the Times Higher Education, the Folklore journal, The Folklore Society, the University of Chichester, the Chichester Observer, Christ Church, Oxford and the University of Edinburgh.
 A selection of memories, quotes and pictures about his life and work can be found here.